van Riggelen Laboratory:

-The van Riggelen laboratory studies the epigenetic aspect of self-renewal and cellular differentiation in cancer using cell and molecular biology approaches.
-In particular, we are interested in how the functional properties of transcription factors that determine cell fate are dependent on the epigenetic state of the cell.
+We study the epigenetic aspect of self-renewal and cellular differentiation in cancer using cell and molecular biology approaches.
+We are interested in how the functional properties of transcription factors that determine cell fate are dependent on epigenetic mechanisms.

 Jan van Riggelen, PhD – Assistant Professor

 Dr. van Riggelen received his PhD from the Ruprecht-Karls University Heidelberg, Germany for his work at the German Cancer Research Center (DKFZ) with Frank Roesl, PhD and Harald zur Hausen, MD (Nobel Laureate 2008).
 Before he came to Augusta University he trained as postdoctoral fellow at Stanford University with Dean W. Felsher, MD, PhD.

 Candace Poole received her B.S. in Cellular and Molecular Biology from Armstrong State University in Savannah, GA.
 She is now pursuing her PhD in Biochemistry and Cancer Biology.
 Her interests include cancer biology, epigenetics, and pharmacology.
 She is planning to pursue a career in the pharmaceutical industry.

 Atul Lodh received his B.S. in Genetics and Psychology with a Neuroscience Emphasis from the University of Georgia in Athens, GA.
 He is planning on attending medical school to pursue a career as physician scientist.

 Was first discovered as myelocytomatosis viral oncogene, later also found in Burkitt lymphoma patients and many other human cancer types.
 Belongs to family of transcription factors contain a bHLH (basic helix-loop-helix) structural and LZ (leucine zipper) motives.

 The MYC Oncogene – Master Regulator of the Cancer Epigenome and Transcriptome